matitalatina/roda/README.md

 #### DB

-The chosen DB is [PostgreSQL](https://www.postgresql.org/) with these reasons:
+The chosen DB is [PostgreSQL](https://www.postgresql.org/) for these reasons:
 - The passed data have all the same structure so we can leverage on SQL schemas.
 - For this project we don't have any heavy write/read throughput since data are loaded from the CSV.
 - In the future we can leverage on JOINS: I imagined that every measurement can have as foreign key to Car and Tyre models.